 Eligibility Criteria & Expectations

-Students enrolled in a graduate program (M.S. or Ph.D.) focused on natural resources, environmental science, or coastal and wetlands science at accredited college or university within the U.S. which is a federal tax-exempt educational organization are eligible to apply.
+Students enrolled in a graduate program (M.S. or Ph.D.) focused on natural resources, environmental science, wildlife ecology, or coastal and wetlands science at accredited college or university within the U.S. which is a federal tax-exempt educational organization are eligible to apply.
 The Fellow must remain enrolled in their graduate school program full-time during the academic calendar of the award period.
 The Fellow must be self-directed in their studies and have an established research mentor/academic advisor at their home institution.

 Projects must focus on research and conservation in the mid-Atlantic region related to tidal salt marshes, barrier beach systems, or the avian and herpetofauna populations they support.